Forecast error growth: A dynamic-stochastic model: Concluding remarks

 \section{Concluding remarks}

 We introduced a novel stochastic model of forecast error growth \eqref{eq:SDE_add}, building upon previous deterministic and stochastic models.
-Our nonlinear SDE model fits well the forecast error growth of the ECMWF NWP model, accurately capturing both its mean and probabilistic aspects.
+Our nonlinear SDE model fits well the forecast error growth of the ECMWF's NWP model, accurately capturing both its mean and probabilistic aspects.
 Hence, the SDE model can be applied to quantify predictability in a probabilistic way.

-Left for future work is the detailed analysis of the physical mechanisms leading to stochastic error growth, as well as the application of this model to forecast error growth of other systems.
+Left for future work is the detailed analysis of the physical mechanisms leading to stochastic error growth, the application of this model to the forecast error growth of other systems, and its application to the analysis of predictability in the tropics compared to the extratropics\cite{bach_local_2019}.
 While here we looked at the error growth of individual ensemble members in NWP, it may also be interesting to model the growth of probabilistic forecast skill scores, such as the continuous ranked probability score (CRPS)\cite{hersbach_decomposition_2000}.